angular/dev-infra/bazel/browsers/README.md

 ## Updating Chromium

-1. Run `yarn ts-node bazel/browsers/chromium/find-stable-revision-for-all-platforms.ts`
+1. Run `bazel run bazel/browsers/update-script find-latest-chromium-revision`

 2. Inspect the console output which looks like the followed: